hsma4/module_9_c/README.md

 ## Setup for the course

-You are provided with a conda environment (see environment.yml) that you can use to install the dependencies.
+**Google colab is the easiest way to run the notebooks in this module (see links below)**.
+The notebooks have been tested with Tensorflow 2.7 (and 2.3).
+If you wish to run the code locally you are provided with a conda environment (see binder/environment.yml) that you can use to install the dependencies.
 To install follow these instructions.

+0. Optionally you may want to update conda before creating the virtual environment
+   * `conda update conda`

 1. Open an anaconda prompt (or terminal on Mac and Linux) in the same directory as the course files.
 Run the following command

-   * `conda env create -f environment.yml`
+   * `conda env create -f binder/environment.yml`

 2. Conda will resolve the enviornment and ask if you wish to install it.
 Answer 'y'.
 Installation will take several minutes.
 It installs an environment called `hsma_forecast3`.
 You need to activate it.

-   * `conda activate hsma_forecast3`
+   * `conda activate hsma4_forecast9c`

 3. To follow the code along lectures and complete the exercises please use Jupyter-Lab.
 To run it enter the following command into your anaconda prompt or terminal (making sure you are in the same directory as the files)